ALRW/dayAsADev/courseSections/section7.md

 </body>
 ```

-Remember to save your file and then lets start up our server again
+Remember to save your file and then if you need to, start up your sever again using the commands below, or otherwise just refresh the page.

 ```
 $ ruby server.rb -p $PORT -o $IP